booleanbites/houzi-doc/_docs/houzi-builder/2_houzi-wizard-guide.md

 ---
 title: Houzi Wizard Guide
-category: Houzi Configuration Builder
+category: Houzi Builder
+permalink: houzi-builder/houzi_wizard
-order: 2
+order: 402
 ---

 > **Important**: You are required to install the Houzi Rest Api Plugin on your Houzez wordpress.
 To install the Plug-in, click on [Houzi Rest Api Plugin Link](https://github.com/booleanbites/houzi-rest-api).